ibrahimhabibeg/software-engineering-and-data-structures-practical-exam/README.md

 ## Project Structure

+- **Video.mkv**: A video showing the project and how to add any changes to the repository.
 - **browser-history**: This folder contains C++ implementation of the browser history project
   - **main.cpp**: The entry point of the project.
 This file contains the main function that runs the project and the stack class implementation.
 - **tansik**: This folder contains C++ implementation of the student matching algorithm